Where To Buy

 Flex: The flex dropped a bit when on your foot.
-With the Infinite Ride liner from 2015-2016 it had a stiffer forward flex and felt all around a little more stiff but with the new Life Ride liner it’s got a softer all around flex.
+With the Infinite Ride liner from 2015-2016, it had a stiffer forward flex and felt all around a little stiffer but with the new Life Ride liner, it’s got a softer all around flex.
 Now it feels medium and just a touch stiffer on the forward flex than the SLX and Almighty.
 I’d like to see them add some of that closed cell foam or some kind of stiffer material to the liner next year to stiffen it up a little bit.

 Adjustability: Speed lace in my humble opinion has some of the best adjustability because the upper and lower are completely separate.
 I love having a tight upper and moderately loose lower.
 Only a few BOA boots can do that.

-Flex Retention: This isn’t like the SLX or Allmighty when it comes to flex retention but it should keep a good amount of flex compared to other boots in it’s price range.
+Flex Retention: This isn’t like the SLX or Almighty when it comes to flex retention but it should keep a good amount of flex compared to other boots in its price range.
 I would like to see more flex retention though.
-It use to have a little more with the Infinite Ride Liner from past years but with the new liner it doesn’t last as long.
-Still 100 days is no problem without the boot becoming a sock.
+It used to have a little more with the Infinite Ride Liner from past years but with the new liner, it doesn’t last as long.
+Still, 100 days is no problem without the boot becoming a sock.

 Traction: Great traction and rubber combined with EVA is a great thing.
-It’s sad to see that it’s not always the way manufacturers do it now days.
+It’s sad to see that it’s not always the way manufacturers do it nowadays.
 Great for anything from icy parking lots to long hikes.

-Shock Absorption: It’s a trade off here between feel underfoot/set up integration and shock absorption.
-There isn’t much here and it’s really minimized.
+Shock Absorption: It’s a tradeoff here between feel underfoot/set up the integration and shock absorption.
+It isn’t much here and it’s really minimized.